Deluxe One-Way Cruise Split-Dubrovnik Mama Marija

 We have most of our ship photos here: Ship Photos Database

 If you have been quoted a cruise with a particular ship name, then that is the ship that you will be on (bar any unforeseen emergencies).
-If you are given a generic A+Plus or A:Category or B:Category ship, then you will not know the ship name until the day of the cruise.
-All of these ships are in the photos database under their correct category, but we cannot tell you the exact ship name due to operational requirements as they are often shuffled about.
+If you are booked on a generic/standard A+Plus (PREM) or A:Category (ENS) or B:Category (TRAD) ship, then you will not know the ship name until the day of the cruise.
+All of these standard ships are in the photos database under their correct category, but we cannot tell you the exact ship name due to operational requirements as they are often shuffled about.

-Deluxe cruises are always on specific ships and you will be given the name of the exact ship.
-These cruises have the word 'Deluxe' in their name.
+Deluxe (DLX or DLX SUP) cruises are always on specific ships and you will be given the name of the exact ship.
+These cruises have the word 'Deluxe' in their name on our site, but may also be called 'Elegance' cruises elsewhere.

-Premium Superior (SUP) “Named” versions of A+Plus cruises will also be on specific ships and you will be given the name upon booking.
+Premium Superior (PRM SUP) - “Named” ship A+Plus cruises will also be on specific ships and you will be given the name of the ship before you book.
 If you are in any doubt which ship you will be on, please check with us.
-Thank you.

-Some ships are being newly built for the 2017 season and therefore only have 'artists impression' type pictures.
+Some ships are being newly built for the next season and therefore only have 'artists impression' type pictures.
 We will upload actual photos of the boats as they are finished and launched.
-Some may not launch until April 2017.
+Some may not launch until as late as June.

-Deluxe Superior Ships: (SUP) There are a very small number of 'Deluxe Superior' ships from 2018.
+Deluxe Superior Ships (DLX SUP): There are a very small number of 'Deluxe Superior' ships from 2018.
 These Deluxe ships are slightly larger than a regular Deluxe Ship and some have VIP Balcony cabins.
 All cabins have ensuites and individual air-conditioning.
 All inside public areas are air-conditioned.
+Not all Deluxe Superior ships have balcony cabins.
+Only 3 ships in the whole of Croatia have balcony cabins, so they are rare and mostly booked out over a year in advance, even before they officially go on sale.
+Some Deluxe Superior ships are just slightly bigger than regular Deluxe ships, and there are no balconies on board those ones at all.

-Deluxe Ships: All cabins have ensuites and individual air-conditioning.
+Deluxe Ships (DLX): All cabins have ensuites and individual air-conditioning.
 Deluxe ships are mostly new ships built within the last few years, many of them are being built each year.
 All inside public areas are air-conditioned.

-A+Plus Category NEW Ships (Premium Superior SUP Ships) (SUP): All cabins have ensuites and air-conditioning.
+A+Plus Category NEW Ships (Premium Superior Ships - PRM SUP): All cabins have ensuites and air-conditioning.
 These A+ ships are brand new, more spacious than the older ships and include a few excursions in their price.
 All inside public areas are air-conditioned, including restaurant and cabins.
+These are 'named ship' departures and cruises have 'Premium' in their name.

-A+Plus Category Standard Ships (Premium Ships) (APlus): All cabins have ensuites and air-conditioning.
+A+Plus Category Standard Ships (Premium Ships - PREM) (APlus regular/ generic/ standard): All cabins have ensuites and air-conditioning.
 These A+ ships are older versions, and some were built many years ago and have been renovated by adding basic air-conditioning units to the cabins.
 All inside public areas are air-conditioned.

 Ships with no air-conditioning in the cabins, but with air-con in the restaurant/salon areas (A: and B: Category ships)

-A:Category Ships (Traditional Ensuite Ships): All cabins are bunk beds, and have ensuite bathrooms.
+A:Category Ships (Traditional Ensuite Ships - ENS): All cabins are bunk beds, and have ensuite bathrooms.
 There are usually no double beds on these ships.
 Air-conditioning is available in the public areas of the ship such as the restaurant and/or salon only.

-B:Category Ships (Traditional Standard Ships): All cabins are bunk beds, and have shared bathrooms only.
+B:Category Ships (Traditional Standard Ships - TRAD): All cabins are bunk beds, and have shared bathrooms only.
 There are no ensuite cabins on-board and no double beds.
 Air-conditioning is available in the public areas of the ship such as the restaurant and/or salon only.
 These B:Cat ships are used only for 18-35s cruises.

 Each ship belongs to one category only and has only one category of cabin (even though there are different decks).
 A couple of ships use a different nomenclature for cabin types and this can lead to a bit of confusion.
 Each ship has slightly different deck plans and number of cabins, but the maximum number of passenger cabins on any ship is 21.
 Therefore the maximum number of passengers is usually only 40 per ship (not including the crew and cruise staff).
 The crew have their own separate quarters which are not shown on the deck plans.

-Standard/Lower Deck/Under Deck cabins: These cabins are all in the hull of the ship, and must be reached by an inside stairwell.
+Standard Cabins / Lower Deck / Under Deck / Classic Cabins: These cabins are all in the hull of the ship, and must be reached by an inside stairwell.
 These cabins have portholes only and the portholes are just above the water line.
-There are no opening windows in lower/under deck cabins.
+There are no opening windows in Lower Deck cabins.
 Some of the smaller, older boats only have lower deck cabins as the main deck is used for the public areas such as the restaurant and salon areas.
+Lower Deck cabins have the most privacy and are the quietest, especially in the busy ports like Hvar where occasional parties can be going until late at night on adjacent ships.

-Upper Deck cabins: These cabins are on the deck above the Main Deck, and this deck often also has the restaurant or salon area as well at the back of the boat.
+Upper Deck Cabins: These cabins are on the deck above the Main Deck, and this deck often also has the restaurant or salon area as well at the back of the boat.
 Not all ships have Upper Deck cabins available, it depends on the ship configuration whether this deck is used just for the restaurant/salon areas.
 All walkways past the outside wall of the cabins are public areas.
+Most of the older wooden ships (A: and B:Cats) have Main/Upper Deck cabins, but very few of the new Deluxe Ships have Upper Deck cabins available, as their Upper Deck is used for the restaurant/salon areas in most cases.

 Bed and Breakfast (BB): This means that only breakfast is included in your holiday.
 Most of our Independent Tours include breakfast only, so that you are not beholden to going back to your hotel for lunch or dinner as you are going to be exploring on your own.
 We think that flexibility with lunch and dinner gives you the best option for exploring Croatia and experiencing the local culture and cuisine.